kaby76/AntlrVSIX/README.md

 Once you find the executable, execute it and a command line prompt will appear.

+If you want to run Trash without installing, e.g., on Linux, then download the .vsix file, unpack it, and look for the executable.

 For a list of commands in Trash, see this [documentation](doc/Trash.md).

 ## Analysis